 All intercompany agreements are approved by the participating insurance companies' states of domicile when established.

-F. Guarantees or Contingencies for Related Parties

-G. Nature of Relationships that Could Affect Operations

-All outstanding shares of the Company are owned by PDH.

-H. Amount Deducted for Investment in Upstream Company

-I. Detail of Investments in Affiliates Greater than 10% of Admitted Assets

-J. Write-Downs for Impairment of Investments in Affiliates

-K. Investment in Foreign Insurance Subsidiary Not Applicable

-L. Investment in Downstream Non-Insurance Holding Company Not Applicable

-M. All SCA Investments Not Applicable

-N. Insurance Subsidiary, Controlled and Affiliated Entities Valuation That Departs From NAIC Statutory Accounting Practices and Procedures Not Applicable

-O. SCA Loss Tracking Not Applicable
+Upon redomestication, intercompany agreements are not required to be approved by the new state of domicile.

+- F. Guarantees or Contingencies for Related Parties Not Applicable - G. Nature of Relationships that Could Affect Operations All outstanding shares of the Company are owned by PDH. - H. Amount Deducted for Investment in Upstream Company Not Applicable - I. Detail of Investments in Affiliates Greater than 10% of Admitted Assets Not Applicable - J. Write-Downs for Impairment of Investments in Affiliates Not Applicable - K. Investment in Foreign Insurance Subsidiary Not Applicable - L. Investment in Downstream Non-Insurance Holding Company Not Applicable - M. Subsidiary, Controlled and Affiliated Entities (except insurance subsidiary, controlled and affiliated entities) Value Not Applicable - N. Insurance Subsidiary, Controlled and Affiliated Entities Valuation That Departs From NAIC Statutory Accounting Practices and Procedures Not Applicable - O. SCA Loss Tracking Not Applicable